Linuxbrew/brew/docs/Custom-GCC-and-cross-compilers.md

-# Custom GCC and cross compilers
+# Custom GCC and Cross Compilers
 Homebrew depends on having an up-to-date version of Xcode because it comes with specific versions of build tools e.g. `clang`.